How to Become a Contract Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 If you’re already a licensed paramedic, then you already hold the required certification credentials needed to become a contract paramedic.

-Although additional degrees or certification are rarely needed, some on-the-job training may be necessary to familiarize yourself with the details of each new setting.
+Although additional degrees or certifications are rarely needed, some on-the-job training may be necessary to familiarize yourself with the details of each new setting.

 EMTs interested in careers as contract paramedics will need to go through paramedic training and certification.
 This includes 1,200+ hours of training in addition to EMT training, which can take one to two years to complete.